openlayers/openlayers/doc/faq.md

 });
 ```

-The recommended value is the size of the largest symbol, line width or label.
+The recommended value is the size of the largest symbol, line width, or label.

 ## Why is zooming or clicking in the map off/inaccurate?

 OpenLayers does not update the map when the container element is resized.
 This can be caused by progressive updates
 to CSS styles or manually resizing the map.
 When that happens, any interaction will become inaccurate: the map would zoom in and out, and end up not being centered on the pointer.
 This makes it hard to do certain interactions, e.g. selecting the desired feature.

-There is currently no built-in way to react to element's size changes, as [Resize Observer API](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) is only implemented in Chrome.
+There is currently no built-in way to react to the element's size changes, as [Resize Observer API](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) is only implemented in Chrome.

 There is however an easy to use [polyfill](https://github.com/que-etc/resize-observer-polyfill):